EDUCATION WORKING GROUP

-The focus of the Education Working Group (EWG) is to facilitate a) the incorporation of teaching on Integrative Medicine (IM) into all levels of medical education and b) the application of IM principles and practices to all health care disciplines.
-To advance this mission, the EWG develops and implements a variety of plans for faculty training and collaborative resource-sharing in member institutions.
-The EWG is currently working on two major initiatives:
+The focus of the Education Working Group is to facilitate a) the incorporation of teaching on Integrative Medicine and Health into all levels of healthcare education and b) the application of integrative medicine and health principles and practices to all health care disciplines.
+To advance this mission, the Education Working Group develops and implements a variety of plans for faculty training and collaborative resource-sharing in member institutions.
+The Education Working Group has recently been working on three major initiatives: